Summer brings mixed feelings. Usually the first week is fun but after a few days we hear the familiar refrain, "Mom, I'm bored, what can I do?"

-- Get the kids involved in additional chores around the house before letting them go out to play.
+1) Get the kids involved in additional chores around the house before letting them go out to play.
 Even the smallest can share in small cleaning jobs.
 "We have to get the house clean and the chores done before we can go play."
-This helps to give them a schedule and organize their time.
+This helps give them a schedule and organize their time.
 It also adds to their sense of responsibility.
-(Feed the dogs and cats, change their linens, clean the tub, mop floors, dust, vacuum, collect their dirty clothes, sweep.)
+(Feed the dogs and cats, change their linens, clean the tub, mop floors, dust, vacuum, sweep.)

 I'm sure many of you have lots of good ideas how to keep kids busy and learning during the summer.
-Submit them below or use the Contact Us Link to the left and we'll add them for you.
+Be sure to use the feedback forms below.